rlupton20-msft/azure-rest-api-specs/specification/edgeactions/resource-manager/Readme.md

-# EdgeAction
+# edgeactions

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for EdgeAction.
+This is the AutoRest configuration file for edgeactions.

 ## Getting Started